Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+Changes in Sku r32.3
+- Fixed an issue with enabling/disabling the soft targeting categories via key binds or changing settings via the menu where settings were not applied correctly on login/reload.
+- Changed the maximum range for interact soft targeting from 18 to 15 meters, as it turned out that this is the maximum.
+- Fixed the "Do soft targeting if > No hard target locked" option (that is the default value) to ignore interact soft targets if you are targeting something.
+This should fix the issue where you could not attack hard targets using G if there was some interactable soft target (corpse, box, etc.) in front of you.
+- Fixed an issue where the addon was not playing the target sound/name for corpses on interact soft targeting
+- Added CTRL + SHIFT + N as the default key bind for Enable/disable Interact Soft Targeting.
+Only applies to new users or users who not already have bound a key for this.
+- Added the option "Chat notification on enabling/disabling soft targeting categories" to the overall soft targeting settings (default: on).
+- Fixed (hopefully) an issue with minimap scanning
+- Again (hopefully) fixed another bug with minimap scanning and notifications on resources, that was leading to scans not working, resource notification not working, and a load of other strange things.
+- Removed a bunch of Ulduar maps from the database.
+Should fix the error spam in Ulduar raid.
+- Removed the Options > Options > Debug Options > Show error menu item, as there now is /sku errors, and this is the prefered way to show errors.

 ## Changes in Sku r32.2
 - Changed the default setting for "Options > Options > Soft targeting > Interact > Output sound for" from "Objects and lootable/skinnable and units" to "Objects and lootable/skinnable"
 - Fixed a bug with minimap scanning and notifications on resources